 - You must pay at least one-fourth of the taxes before the Feb.
 1 deadline and give notice that you will be paying the remaining taxes in installments.

-- You may be required to provide proof of the property damage (insurance claims; photographs of damage, copy of repair estimate or paid invoices).
+- You may be required to provide proof of the property damage (such as insurance claims, photographs of the damage, a copy of the repair estimate, or paid invoices).

-For more information on the disaster/installment plan, visit the Texas Comptroller of Public Accounts at http://comptroller.texas.gov/taxinfo/proptax/disasters.html.
+For more information on disaster-related installment plans for property taxes, visit Property Tax Assistance by the Texas Comptroller of Public Accounts.